shordinger1/GTNH-AstralSorcery/README.md

 Mixins are usually used to modify vanilla or mod/library in runtime without having to change source code.
 For example, redirect a call, change visibility or make class implement your interface.
 It's an advanced topic and most mods don't need to do that.

 You can activate Mixin in 'gradle.properties'.
 In that case a mixin configuration (usually named `mixins.mymodid.json`) will be generated automatically, and you only have to write the mixins itself.
 Dependencies are handled as well.
-Take a look at the examples in [`com.myname.mymodid.mixinplugin.*`](https://github.com/GTNewHorizons/ExampleMod1.7.10/tree/example-mixins/src/main/java/com/myname/mymodid/mixinplugin) and [`com.myname.mymodid.mixins.*`](https://github.com/GTNewHorizons/ExampleMod1.7.10/tree/example-mixins/src/main/java/com/myname/mymodid/mixins).
+Take a look at the examples in [Hodgepodge](https://github.com/GTNewHorizons/Hodgepodge/) and [Angelica](https://github.com/GTNewHorizons/Angelica/pull/8).

-Check out the [`example-mixins`](https://github.com/GTNewHorizons/ExampleMod1.7.10/tree/example-mixins) brach for a working example!

 ### Advanced

-If your project requires custom gradle commands you may add a `addon.gradle` to your project.
+If your project requires custom gradle commands you may add a `addon.gradle[.kts]` to your project.
 It will be added automatically to the build script.
 Although we recommend against it, it is sometimes required.
 When in doubt, feel free to ask us about it.
 You may break future updates of this build system!
+If you need access to properties modified later in the buildscript, you can also use a `addon.late.gradle[.kts]`.
+For local tweaks that you don't want to commit to Git, like adding extra JVM arguments for testing, use `addon[.late].local.gradle[.kts]`.

 ### Feedback wanted